 In Praise of Senior Pets

-One of the most heroic things an adopter can do is take on an animal who is older.
+One of the most heroic things an adopter can do is take on an older animal.
 As with any age group, adopting a senior pet comes with its own set of considerations.
 On the plus side, with maturity comes a welcome lack of shenanigans.
-Curiosity-fueled rampages, sometimes resulting in destruction to your property or possessions, are familiar territory with puppies and kittens.
+Curiosity-fueled rampages, sometimes resulting in the destruction of your property or possessions, are familiar territory with puppies and kittens.
 Elder pets got that out of their system some time ago, and somebody else paid for those days.

 There's a good chance that a senior pet will be housetrained and will know that your fingers and toes (especially during your sleeping hours) are not their chew toys.
 If your lifestyle is a bit on the slower side, you've met your match, because older dogs and cats make good use of couch time with their people.
 They know when they're lucky enough to have landed in a loving home, and they will bask in the glory of your company in appreciation.

-Their personalities are fully-formed after the puppy/kitten and teenage years have passed.
+Their personalities are fully formed after the puppy/kitten and teenage years have passed.
 If a cat is especially interactive or a bit more independent, what you see is what you get.
-If a dog is pretty unrattled by many visitors to your home, or tucks tail when a stranger approaches, you can know what to expect from him socially.
-Size matters, too.
-How many times have people adopted a sweet, tiny puppy only to be taken aback when he grows into his adult breed size, which may surpass pet size or weight restrictions if they rent their homes.
-With a senior pet, there won't be any surprises there.
+If a dog is pretty unrattled by many visitors to your home or tucks their tail when a stranger approaches, you can know what to expect from him socially.